siege-master/rt-code-test/README.md

 # Installation

-This is a Node CLI, which has been tested on Node 12.
+This is a Node CLI, which has been tested on Node 12, and is available through the [npm registry](https://www.npmjs.com).

 If you do not have Node 12+ installed, download it [Here](https://nodejs.org/en/download/) first, and follow the instructions for installation.